stackus/errors/README.md

 The functions `errors.TypeCode(error) string`, `errors.HTTPCode(error) int`, and `errors.GRPCCode(error) codes.Code` can
 be used to fetch specific code.
 They're more convenient to use than the interfaces directly.
 The catch is they have defined rules for the values they return.

+The function `errors.Join(errs ...error) error`, made available in Go 1.20 has been added to this package as an additional convenience.

 #### errors.TypeCode(error) string